 Start with requirements.
 How large is your codebase?
 Do you work across multiple repositories?
 What security certifications do you need?
 What's your existing IDE setup?

-GitHub Copilot Business works well for most enterprises. $19 per user per month, SOC 2 certified, integrates with common IDEs.
-Over 20 million users means good documentation and community support.
+GitHub Copilot Business works well for most enterprises. $19 per user per month, SOC 2 and ISO/IEC 42001 certified, integrates with common IDEs.
+More than 20 million developers have used it, which means good documentation and community support.

 Don't expect one tool to solve everything.
-Most effective teams use 2-3 tools for different purposes.
-Copilot for autocomplete, Augment for architectural understanding, specialized tools for specific languages or frameworks.
+Most effective teams use 2-3 tools for different purposes, and an enterprise tool comparison shows which tool fits which job.
+Copilot for inline autocomplete, Cosmos for cross-repository understanding and agent-driven review, specialized tools for specific languages or frameworks.

 Measuring What Matters

-Survey developers monthly.
-Not about whether they like AI, but about specific outcomes.
+Survey developers monthly about specific outcomes.
 Are code reviews faster?
 Is onboarding easier?
 Are they shipping features with more confidence?

 Create an executive dashboard tracking three things: productivity gains versus baseline, ROI calculation with cost breakdown, and developer satisfaction by seniority level.